-You can add agents and admins manually, through a bulk import of users, or through the Zendesk API.
-You must be an admin to add agents and admins.
+You can add team members (agents and admins) manually, through a bulk import of users, or through the Zendesk API.
+You must be an admin to add team members.

 This article covers the following topics:

-Admins can add end-users, agents, and admins.
+Admins can add all types of users (customers, agents, and other admins).
 The account owner can also add agent seats to your subscription.
 The account owner is included as an agent seat in your subscription.